About the BE SEEN Study

 questionnaires

-Completion of questionnaires about your PPP and quality of life
+Completion of questionnaires about your PPP and quality of life, as well as your mental well-being

 medications